'Investing in Godly leaders'

 'Without God raising up workers, everything else in the Ignite report is worthless.
 Everything begins with this premise.’

 He highlighted a number of challenges our Union is facing.
 We are seeing ‘significantly’ more people coming up to retirement than in training.
-There were 29 ministerial students entered Baptist colleges last year, a figure which is normally more than 40.
+There were 29 ministerial students entering Baptist colleges last year, a figure which is normally more than 40.
 Is this a blip or a more general trend?

 There are also still ‘far too few’ women in ministry, 100 years after the first female Baptist minister.
 Just 12 per cent of our fully accredited ministers are women.
 Although the figure is improving (33 per cent of newly accredited ministers and 37 per cent ministers-in-training are women), ‘we are still a long way from equality and need to be praying about it,’ said Andy.
 The aspiration is 50:50.